JuliaMolSim/EmpiricalPotentials.jl/README.md

 potentials are provided:
 - LennardJones (multi-species)
 - Morse (multi-species)
+- ZBL
 - StillingerWeber (Si)

 EAM is planned, but there is no ETA.
+At the moment potentials have fixed parameters.
+Extension for parameterized potentials (low-level AtomsCalculators interface) are planned, but also no ETA.

-Issues to request adding other potentials or PRs implementing them are welcome.
+Issues to request adding other potentials or functionality or PRs implementing them are welcome.